 Some DMG STAs might not use SPs to transmit a video stream as described in 11.4 (TS operation).
 However, a non-AP and non-PCP DMG STA shall be capable of processing Poll frames and the Extended Schedule element, see 10.36.4 in REVmc 5.3.
 This means all the DMG STAs can process the timing of CBAPs and SPs.
 So, Using SP for TS operation and using SP/CBAP for TDMA is different.
 A DMG STA can transmit in an SP.

 A CDMG AP or PCP can schedule both SPs and CBAPs for DMG STAs.
-To make it clear, some modifications and amendments are proposed to 11aj D1.0.
-See details in clause 3.4 of the general discussions on proposed resolutions on page 3-4.
+To make it clear, some changes are proposed to 11aj D1.0.
+See details in clause 3.4 of the general discussions on proposed resolutions on page 3-4 (11-16/0719r1).